Age-Related Macular Degeneration (AMD)

 - Achieving and maintaining a healthy body mass index (BMI)

-- Protecting your eyes from harmful UV ray exposure with sunglasses and hats
+- Shielding your eyes from UV ray exposure by wearning sunglasses

-Eating a diet with foods rich in certain nutrients may promote eye and vision health, such as dark leafy greens, oily fish, citrus fruits, and nuts.
-Research also suggests that multiple supplements benefit vision, including vitamins C and E, lutein, zeaxanthin, zinc, and copper.
-But you may want to first discuss any nutritional changes with your doctor.
+Research also suggests multiple supplements benefit vision, including vitamins C and E, lutein, zeaxanthin, zinc, and copper.
+However, it’s crucial that you first discuss any nutritional changes with your doctor.

 - Wear your normal reading glasses.

-- Hold the grid about 12-15 inches away from your face.
+- Keep the grid held about 12-15 inches away from your face.

 - Cover one eye and focus your uncovered eye on the center dot.

-- Look to see if the grid’s lines look straight or appear distorted, such as wavy lines, blurred areas, darkened areas, or blank spots.
+- Look to see if the lines on the grid appear straight or distorted, including any wavy lines, darkened or blurred areas, or blank spots.

 - Repeat these steps with the other eye.

-If you notice any changes or distortions, contact your ophthalmologist immediately.
+Did you observe any changes or distortions in your eyes?
+If yes, alert your ophthalmologist immediately.

 To preserve your vision, schedule regular eye exams to detect the earliest signs of AMD.
 If you’re between 40 and 54, we advise you to visit our ophthalmologists at least every 2-4 years, depending on your health needs.
 If over 55, schedule an eye exam at least every 1-2 years.

-For wet AMD, when diagnosed in the earliest stages, patients have a better chance of delaying and preserving vision loss.
+Fortunately, if wet AMD is diagnosed in its earliest stages, patients have a higher likelihood of delaying and preserving any vision loss.
 Treatment options are determined by the symptoms’ severity.

 - Focal laser surgery, or photocoagulation, involves a high-energy laser that seals off abnormal blood vessels.
 This prevents further macular leaking and bleeding.